 Getting abs in 30 days is one of the most common goals in fitness.
-A month feels like a while after all, right?
-So getting abs in that much time can’t be that hard?
-Sadly, it’s just not the case.
-Although it is possible if you’re in the perfect position to do it, it just cannot be done for the vast majority of people, especially new to fitness.
-That’s for multiple reasons too.
+A month feels like enough time, surely?
+Getting abs in thirty days can’t be that hard?
+Unfortunately, it’s just not the case.
+Although it is possible if you’re in the perfect position to do it, gaining abs in 30 days just cannot be achieved for the vast majority of people, especially those who are new to fitness.

-To really understand what we’re talking about, we mean that there are certain conditions that have to be met.
-Several things have to be present for you to have visible abs, and you need to work towards them all to reach the milestone no matter how quickly it happens.
-So let’s take a look.
+When you’re working to build your abs, certain conditions have to be met.
+Several things have to be present for you to have visible abs, and you need to work towards them all to reach the milestone.

 Want to move fast?
 Jump to the right section below.